kragen/dernocua/text/term-rewriting-micro-interpreter.md

     1:      mov 8(%esp), %eax       # return original t
             jmp 2b

-That’s 60 bytes of machine code, and although I’m sure I missed a few tricks, I don’t think it’s going to get more than about 30% smaller.
+That’s 24 instructions and 60 bytes of machine code, and, although I’m sure I missed a few tricks, I don’t think it’s going to get more than about 30% smaller.
 That’s 15 bytes per line of Scheme, which I think is pretty good, but it puts the estimate of the whole 23-line Scheme program at 345 bytes,